vert-x/mod-lang-php/README.md

 #### Request params

 Similarly to the headers, the request parameters are available as the `params` method on the request object.
-Again, this is just a JavaScript object (associative array).
+Again, this is an object that mimics an associative array.

 Request parameters are sent on the request URI, after the path.
 For example if the URI was: